Optimal Error Analysis of Channel Estimation for IRS-assisted MIMO Systems: Experimental Results

+In the fourth experiment, we evaluate the recovery performance of the AGD algorithm in multi-hop IRS-assisted MIMO systems with $D=2$, under varying values of $UM$, $LP$, $N$, $T$ and $\gamma^2$.
+As shown in \Cref{Recovery for UM2,Recovery for LP2,Recovery for N2,Recovery for T2,Recovery for gamma2}, the observed recovery errors exhibit trends that are consistent with the theoretical predictions in \Cref{Upper bound of error difference multi IRS,minimax bound of error difference multi MIMO}.
+Moreover, the empirical recovery errors remain tightly confined within the theoretically established upper and lower bounds, thereby providing additional evidence for the optimality of the derived recovery guarantees.

 In the final experiment, we compare the recovery performance of AGD for different numbers of IRSs $D$.
-As shown in \Cref{Performance of different D}, the recovery error increases linearly with $D$, aligning with the theoretical analysis in \Cref{Upper bound of error difference multi IRS}.
-Additionally, as $T$ increases, the recovery error decreases.
-Thus, for fixed $T$ time slots, a trade-off emerges between mitigating propagation attenuations with multiple IRSs and minimizing recovery error.
+As shown in \Cref{Recovery for D2}, the recovery error increases linearly with $D$, aligning with the theoretical analysis in \Cref{Upper bound of error difference multi IRS,minimax bound of error difference multi MIMO}.
+Moreover, for a fixed number of time slots $T$, the results highlight a fundamental trade-off between enhancing signal propagation through additional IRS layers and maintaining low recovery error.
+Note that while increasing $D$ can improve end-to-end channel coverage, it simultaneously escalates the difficulty of accurate channel estimation due to the higher dimensionality and the accumulation of noise.